 - refraining from drinking alcohol, as it can relax the throat muscles and increase the likelihood of snoring

 - taking over-the-counter allergy medications or nasal decongestants to increase airflow by reducing swelling and fluid buildup in the nasal passages

 These habits can help reduce the number of apnea episodes and the associated symptoms in some people with sleep apnea.

 One of the most common approaches to home remedies for sleep apnea is a body positioning pillow or another similar device.
-These positioners work by keeping a person from sleeping on their back.
+These positioners, as a form of positional therapy, work by keeping a person from sleeping on their back.
 People who have obstructive sleep apnea are more likely to have episodes when they sleep on their back.

-One example is a side sleeping backpack, which is a vest-like clothing item that has a bulging part on the back.
-If a person tries to roll over onto their back when wearing the backpack, they cannot maintain the position and must turn to one side or another.
+One example is a side sleeping backpack, which is a vest-like clothing item with a bulging part on the back.
+If a person tries to roll over onto their back when wearing the backpack, they cannot maintain the position and must turn to one side or the other.

 Some people may prefer to make their own positioner by securing a tennis ball or another item onto their back that keeps them from turning while sleeping.

-However, in one small study, half of the participants snored more frequently when using the positioner.
+However, in an older study, half of the participants snored more frequently when using the positioner.
 Chronic snoring can damage the tissues in the upper airways, so this may not be a good solution for everyone.

 People will be able to achieve this position by sleeping in a bed or chair that has an adjustable upper portion.
 Alternatively, they can use pillows or purchase a body wedge for their torso to keep their head elevated.

 A review of research studies shows that playing a wind instrument and singing may have a small but positive effect on obstructive sleep apnea.